anabrid/lucigo/README.md

 ## Getting started as a user

-Just download the builds from an appropriate continous integration server, for instance (TODO: Provide at Github).
+Just download the builds from an appropriate continous integration server, for instance (*TODO: Also provide at Github*).

 ## Getting started as developer

 Once Go is running on your system, it is very easy to build the code.
 Here are three possible methods:

-1. Just run `go install github.com/anabrid/lucigo@latest` from somewhere, withou checking out the repository or anything.
+1. Just run `go install github.com/anabrid/lucigo@latest` from somewhere, without checking out the repository or anything.
+This will download and compile all dependencies and put them to `$GOPATH`, which defaults to `~/go/bin` on Linux and Mac.
 2. Check out the repository, run `go build .` and find the executable in the same directory.
 3. Check out the repository, run `make build`, find the executables in the `build/` directory.
 This also does cross compilation, so you find executables for all platforms in the `build/` directory.
 Choose yours.

+Note that using `make` is the currently the only way of building a fully fledged executable which has version information about itself (`lucigo --version`) and contains a build image of the LUCIGUI.
+The other ways of building the executable are still fine and working, however, for instance, `lucigo --version` currently holds no information in these builds.

 Current executable sizes/artifact sizes are about 15MB in size.